AllenNeuralDynamics/aind-opto-fiber-benchmark-pipeline/README.md

 ```

 ### Dff Processing
-This [capsule](https://codeocean.allenneuraldynamics.org/capsule/1001867/tree) runs processing on the `acquisition` container of the NWB that gets output from the base capsule.
+This [capsule](https://github.com/AllenNeuralDynamics/aind-fip-dff) runs processing on the `acquisition` container of the NWB that gets output from the base capsule.

 After processing, the NWB is updated to contain the processed data in the `processing` module.
-See [readme](https://github.com/AllenNeuralDynamics/aind-fip-dff) for in depth details.
+See repository link for in depth details.

 Sample output structure shown below for the `processing` module in the NWB